Spomky-Labs/jose-bundle/Resources/doc/config/signers_and_verifiers.md

 # Signers

-A Signer is a service that provides functions to sign payloads according to the headers (protected or unpreotected) and private or shared keys.
+A Signer is a service that provides functions to sign payloads according to the headers (protected or unprotected) and private or shared keys.

 Each Signer you create is available as a service you can inject in your own services or use from the container.
 It is allowed to use a set of algorithms you explicitly defined.